 Randall C. Stein has been a Trustee of the Trust since 2009.
-He co-founded WP Realty, Inc. in 1995 and has been its President since 2006.
-Mr. Stein was Senior Vice President of Arbor Property Trust (NYSE) from 1993 to 1995, Senior Vice President of Dusco, Inc. from 1990 to 1993 and Director of Acquisitions and Development of Strouse, Greenberg and Co., Inc. from 1983 to 1990.
+In 2012, he co-founded GardenMark LLC, a landscape/hardscape company focused on the manufacturing, importing and distribution of artificial grass into the United States.
+He co-founded WP Realty, Inc. in 1995 and was its President from 2006 until February 2013 when he left the company.
+Mr. Stein was Senior Vice President of Arbor Property Trust (NYSE) from 1993 to 1995, Senior Vice President of Dusco, Inc. from 1990 to 1993 and Director of Acquisitions and Development of Strouse, Greenberg & Co., Inc. from 1983 to 1990.
 Mr. Stein has been a member of the Board of Directors of the Lower Merion Conservancy since 2008 and has been a member of JEVS Human Services Council since 2003.
 Mr. Stein provides expertise on real estate matters.